Jamie-S2000/book_blog/README.md

 ##### Lighthouse

-Lighthouse was used to est the site load:
+Lighthouse was used to test the site load:

 ![Screenshot of Lighthoue test](/assets/lighthouse.png)

 ## Deployment